MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ##### DefaultLookbackWindowDays

-With `DefaultLookbackWindowDays`, specify the lookback window for cases when the RequestStartDate isn't provided.
+Use `DefaultLookbackWindowDays` to specify the lookback window for cases where there's no `RequestStartDate` value.
 If you don't set a value here, the lookback window will be 14 days.

 #### AggregationType